 About a week later.
 I shared the story with my teacher who smiled and recommended the book Animal Speak: The Spiritual and Magical Powers of Creatures Great and Small. by Ted Andrews.
 "You will be surprised to find out what that animal has to teach you."
 I was taken aback.
 Here I was feeling happy that I had been quiet enough to have a wild animal get close to me, but there was more.
 I bought a copy of Animal Speak and read up on what the deer "medicine" had to teach me.
 In one of the last paragraphs, Andrews writes, "The deer leads us back to the primal wisdom of those old teachings...
 It may indicate, if the deer has shown up in your life that you have gotten too far away from the role that would be most beneficial for you at this time."
-For me personally, this reminded me of the sensitivity I had as a child, my love of the woods, and a need for me to return to nature which I had unknowingly while eating or foraging and often a noise will alarm them, sending them scampering or flying off.
-They also have their own way of communicating with each other that we often are not privy to unless we spend a great deal of time observing them.

-CONTINUED ON PAGE 26
+For me personally, this reminded me of the sensitivity I had as a child, my love of the woods, and a need for me to return to nature which I had unknowingly CONTINUED ON PAGE 26 moved away from.